 Z score — This number reflects the amount of bone you have compared with other people in your age group and of the same size and gender.
 If this score is unusually high or low, it may indicate a need for further medical tests.

 Small changes may normally be observed between scans due to differences in positioning and usually are not significant.

 - DXA bone densitometry is a simple, quick and noninvasive procedure.

 - No anesthesia is required.

 - The amount of radiation used is extremely small—less than one-tenth the dose of a standard chest x-ray, and less than a day's exposure to natural radiation.

-- DEXA equipment is widely available making DEXA bone densitometry testing convenient for patients and physicians alike.
+- DXA equipment is widely available making DXA bone densitometry testing convenient for patients and physicians alike.

 - No radiation remains in a patient's body after an x-ray examination.

 - X-rays usually have no side effects in the typical diagnostic range for this exam.